Last Updated on November 3, 2022 by Angie

 Disclaimer: Our site uses demographic data, email opt-ins, display advertising, and affiliate links.
 Please check out our Terms and Conditions.
 Pricing, operating hours, or menus may have changed since our initial visit and may not be reflected in subsequent updates.
 Please confirm these directly with any business or attraction prior to visiting.

 I have a serious frozen concoction problem.
-I think it all started when I first moved to Pittsburgh during a bloody hot summer and the apartment I was renting didn’t have air conditioning.
-And Razzy Fresh, with its mind-blowing frozen yogurt, had just opened its first Pittsburgh store two blocks away from me.
-Let’s just say I was on a frozen yogurt meal replacement program for the majority of the summer.
+I think it all started when I first moved to Pittsburgh during a bloody hot summer and the apartment I was renting didn't have air conditioning.
+But what it did have was an ice cream store next door, and I ended up eating my fair share of ice cream during that time.